 What Happens If A Dog Bites You In Ontario?

-Dogs are generally considered "man's best friend," and most pets would never bite Aggressive dogs can cause serious injury | Findlay Personal Injury Lawyerssomeone unless severely provoked.
-However, dogs can be unpredictable, especially if they haven't been properly trained or socialized.
-A dog who is an angel around its owner might turn aggressive when it encounters someone else, whether that person is the owner's close friend or a complete stranger.
+Dogs are generally considered “man’s best friend,” and most pets would never bite someone unless severely provoked.
+However, dogs can be unpredictable, especially if they haven’t been properly trained or socialized.
+A dog who is an angel around its owner might turn aggressive when it encounters someone else, whether that person is the owner’s close friend or a complete stranger.

 Dogs often bite children, who are smaller and more vulnerable than adults.
 Dog bites in both children and adults can cause severe injury, mental trauma, and lasting physical scars.
 If you or your child was bitten by a dog, call Findlay Personal Injury Lawyers as soon as you can at 905-522-9799.